IBM/svn-connector-for-storediq/README.md

   * *validate_directories()* creates a new directory (if does not exist) with the same name as of `Initial Directory` value given by user from StoredIQ dashboard as explained in [Test section](#4-test-the-connector).
 The checked-out content will be placed here.

-  * *checkout* all the content from a specific repository of svn server to StoredIQ Data Server.
+  * *checkout* all the content from a specific repository of the data source to StoredIQ Data Server.
 To perform data operations with svn server `pysvn` package is used and `pysvn.Client.checkout()` is used to checkout from svn data source.
 After checkout, mount all these files to the mount point created earlier.

   * *list_dir()* lists the files and sub-directories in the specified repository.
 This method gets called when we harvest the newly added volume in StoredIQ.
 The firt time call of `list_dir()`, internally calls checkout function.

   * *lstat()* gets called if a directory is chosen to list the files.
 This method retrieves the file system-specific attributes like size, timestamp etc. for the specified file.

-  > **Note:** This pattern provides you code only for read capability of svn connector.
+  > **Note:** This pattern provides you code only for read capability of svn and ftp connector.
 It can be extended further to add write and delete capability.

 ### 2. Integrate the Connector with live IBM StoredIQ